DevopediaOrg/wikipedia-reader/README.md

 # Overview
 Use Wikipedia API to read content from Wikipedia.
 Rather than call the API directly, we use third-party package `mwclient` for this purpose.
 We start from a seed list of article titles.
 We crawl these articles via the API.
 Then we extract more article titles from the links contained in crawled articles.
-These new titles will be crawled at the next batch.
+These new titles are crawled at the next batch.

 Not all titles are relevant to our work.
-For example, we may interested in only tech-related articles.
+For example, we may be interested in only tech-related articles.
 Thus, the seed articles should be formed as such.
 In addition, we filter out titles that are not irrelevant.
 To aid this process, we use a list of common English words.
 We may use [Mieliestronk's 58K wordlist](http://www.mieliestronk.com/wordlist.html) for this purpose.
-These are save in `data/words.txt`.
+These are saved in `data/words.txt`.

 # Installation